shamemezahid/Diction/README.md

-`this application was made as a CSE-3203 (design and analysis of algorithms - II) course assignment at university of dhaka`
+`This application was made as a CSE-3203 (design and analysis of algorithms - II) course assignment at University of Dhaka`

 `happy coding ❤️`